Edgar Degas: Relationship with Suzanne Valadon

 Degas was a friend and admirer of Suzanne Valadon.
 He was the first person to purchase her art, and he taught her soft-ground etching.

 He wrote her several letters, most asking her to come see him with her drawings.
-For example, in an undated letter he said in response to one of her letters to him (translated from the French):
+For example, in an undated letter he said in response to one of her letters to him (translated from French):

 Every year I see this handwriting, drawn like a saw, arriving, terrible Maria.
 But I never see the author arrive with a box (of drawings) under her arm.
 And yet I am getting very old.
-Happy new year.
+Happy new year.R.
+W. Meek's historical fiction novel, The Dream Collector: Sabrine & Sigmund Freud, imagines Edgar Degas's friendship with Suzanne Valadon.

+Legacy with Édouard Manet

+In 2023, The Metropolitan Museum of Art in New York exhibited a two-person exhibition of Degas and Manet.